 Core Path 73 to Penpont– Round walk approximately 8 miles

 From Ghillie’s Bothy the path takes you past The Linn where, in season, you can see salmon and trout leaping up the waterfall.
 Passing through farmland to the Clone Road turn right and go over the bridge.
 A sign post will be found 1/4 along the road on the left.
 The path rises gently through fields and at the top turns right into a small wood.
 The path through the wood can be very muddy and rutted.
 On leaving the wood follow the well trodden grassy path.
 There are fine view of Penpont and the distant hills on a clear day.
 The path turns down hill (markers are often not very obvious) and passes through a farm yard.
-Continue on the farm access road to the road where you will turn left to Penpont.
-On the corner you will find a tea room for refreshments before continuing left along the road until you return to Tynron.
+Continue on the farm access road to the road where you will turn left to Penpont where there is a small shop..
+At the junction I Penpont turn left to continue back to Tynron.

 Marked routes through a tranquil landscape and a seasonal cafe.
 See website for closures due to forestry work.